all-of-us/workbench/api/reporting/schemas/REPORTING-SCHEMA-TOOLS.md

 | country | varchar\(95\) | NO |  | NULL |  |
 | user\_id | bigint\(20\) | NO | MUL | NULL |  |

+### Excluded Columns Text File
+Frequently, we want to convert most, but not all, columns in a table into the downstream formats.
+In order to suppress a column, create a `<table_name>.txt` file under `input/excluded_columns` with one column name per line.

 ## Mapping to BigQuery Schema JSON Format
 The next task is to translate the MySql table description into the [BigQuery schema format](https://cloud.google.com/bigquery/docs/schemas#specifying_a_json_schema_file).
 Given this CSV input, we only really care about the field name and types.
 The relational constraints won't be preserved in BigQuery, so they're basically ignored,